ReeseMcD989/Countries-of-the-World/README.md

 The smaller sets are then loaded into a SQL database using pgAdmin 4 via a SQL script.
 As of now, some of the analyses include regression, PCA, and K-means clustering.

 This work is far from complete, with thorough commentary/explanation, more modeling, more visualization, and hopefully more engineering/cloud integration elements to come.

+The ultimate goal of the work within this repository is to showcase my skills in as many facets of data science/engineering/analysis as possible using only one data set.

+It should hopefully be one of many projects like it to eventually manifest on my GitHub profile.
+Hope you enjoy!